 - Assignment 2

 The Topographic Effect

 Feature extraction and classification are complicated in mountainous areas by topography, as aspect influences the DNs for similar habitats in varying slopes relative to the solar illumination at time of image capture (~10.30am local time = from the SE).
 In Geog 432 you looked at a few approaches to try to deal with issues of topography.
 You performed ratios and indexes for instance.
-We are going to look at another method for trying to reduce the effects of topography in this lab – but first lets review the process for classification.
+We are going to look at another method for trying to reduce the effects of topography in this lab.

-For this lab, we will be using a small subset from the Bowron data set we used last week.
+For this lab, we will be using a small subset from an older Bowron subset.
 You should make an appropriate directory in your home workspace and copy /home/labs/geog457/bowron_data/bowron.pix into it.
-We will do a couple unsupervised classifications before we do any other work.
+Why are we making a copy of the data?

-Once you have the file in your directory, perform an unsupervised classification by selecting bands 3,4,5 and using K-means with defaults values (16 classes).
-You should notice that the shadow areas are misclassed with water.
+Perform an unsupervised classification by selecting bands 3,4,5 and using K-means with defaults values (16 classes).
+You should notice that the shadow areas are included in the water class.

-There are several approaches to trying to offset this including the use of multiple diverse training areas for each class in a supervised approach, incorporating DEM layers especially slope and incidence as input to classification, and using topographically reduced channels such as ratios and greenness.
+There are several approaches to trying to offset this including the use of multiple diverse training areas for each class in a supervised approach, incorporating DEM layers especially slope and incidence as input to classification, and using topographically reduced channels such as ratios, NDVI, Tassel Cap or Principal Components (as we tried last week).
 Here we will try the approach used by Kuzera, Rogan and Eastman (2005) in extracting a measure of topography from the image channels, by modelling the hill shading component from the raw imagery.

 Open the bowron.meta – metadata text file in the bowron_data directory – in a text editor and look to see what date the imagery was acquired (among other things).